 How can a recession affect international expansion plans?

 It doesn’t take a financial expert to realise that business leaders must be vigilant with their money this year.
 The threat of a recession has long been looming, but the economic downturn seems to be more of a reality in 2023.

-Business leaders have, understandably, become increasingly more cautious about proceeding with expansion due to the unsteadiness of the market.
-No matter how carefully thought out there plans were, most did not take a recession into account.
+Business leaders have, understandably, become increasingly more cautious about proceeding with international expansion plans due to the unsteadiness of the market.
+No matter how carefully thought out their plans were, most did not take a recession into account.
 This has led to more companies slowing transitioning or testing new markets rather than diving headfirst into expansion.

 The state of the market has left more and more business owners looking for proof of concept before proceeding with any type of territorial expansion.
 This could be via existing customer success, channel partners signing up and revenue pipelines.

 Mike says that this plays perfectly into both the Emerald’s Employer of Record (EOR) model and the Operatix outsourcing sales model because they can seed the market and start seeing traction without committing to setting up entities in new territories.